- The term “lamb” refers to a baby sheep.

 - Lambs are smaller than adult sheep with long, lanky legs and shorter coats.

-Do you sometimes look at lambs and sheep and wonder ‘are lamb and sheep the same’?
+Do you sometimes look at lambs and sheep and wonder ‘Are lamb and sheep the same’?
 There’s a good reason lambs and sheep look similar.
 A lamb is a baby sheep.
-A female sheep is known as a ewe, and a male sheep is known as a ram.
+A female sheep is known as an ewe, and a male sheep is known as a ram.
 Their offspring are called lambs.

 Sheep (Ovis aries) were among the first and most successful domesticated animals in the world.
 They have been part of human society for thousands of years.
 We still depend on sheep and lambs for many things, including wool, meat, and milk.